wrunk/grumpo/README.md

 Please create a directory specifically for this new website (let's call it `mysite`) for the sake of this guide somewhere near where you create new software projects.
-It might be better to do this outside of your gopaht
+It might be better to do this outside of your gopath

 Change directory to wherever you keep your projects `cd projects`